← All varieties

 Origin / History

 The origin of Twenty Ounce Pippin is uncertain and unknown.
-It is an old sort long cultivated before Downing published the first account of it in 1845.
-Warder (1867) considered that the variety never should have been distributed, and named it in his work chiefly to put people on their guard against it when seeking to purchase the Cayuga Red Streak (also called the Twenty-ounce apple).
+It is an old sort, long cultivated before Downing published the first account of it in 1845.
+Warder (1867) was sufficiently critical of the variety to write that it "never should have been distributed; it is here named to put people on their guard against it when they desire to purchase the Cayuga Red Streak, also called the Twenty-ounce apple."

 Tree